-4.5 Monitoring and Adaptive Management of Selected Restoration Action(s)
+4.5 Monitoring and Adaptive Management of Preferred Restoration Action(s)

-Implementation of the selected restoration alternative will include project monitoring and adaptive management protocols for the restoration project(s).
-The workplan for the selected alternative will commit adequate resources to support a long-term monitoring effort to meaningfully monitor and evaluate restoration outcomes.
+Implementation of the preferred restoration alternative will include project monitoring and adaptive management protocols for the restoration projects.
+The workplan for the preferred alternative will commit adequate resources to support a long-term monitoring effort to meaningfully monitor and evaluate restoration outcomes.
 NOAA Restoration Center's guidance for Tier 1 Monitoring will support the Trustees' development of a monitoring and adaptive management plan (NOAA, 2022).
+Tier 1 metrics for hydrologic restoration (Edisto Island Marsh Creation project) include land elevations and water levels.
+Tier 1 metrics for oyster reef creation include reef area dimensions, reef height, oyster density, and oyster size-frequency distribution.
 Trustees may coordinate with partners such as NOAA science centers and local universities to design, develop, and implement monitoring protocols.
-While standard metrics for restoration techniques will be included, the Trustees are interested in pursuing expanded metrics intended to ensure that restoration is successful in the face of climate change and its impacts to coastal habitats.
+While standard Tier 1 metrics for hydrologic and oyster reef restoration will be included, the Trustees are interested in pursuing expanded metrics intended to ensure that restoration is successful in the face of climate change and its impacts to coastal habitats.